 That happens far too often for me to just delete their emails if they don't take action for 60 days.
 So decreasing the frequency for non-responders gets me the best of both worlds.
 High average engagement so that my emails get good placement, but still sending emails to everyone who signed up ready for when they “wake up”.

 Finally, you can run periodic “drag me out of promotions” campaigns – and that's what I did in this case.

 I selected the segment of my mail email list whose email address was at gmail.com (this isn't all the Gmail addresses on your list – for example mine is at ianbrodie.com but uses Gmail behind the scenes.
 Nonetheless, it's enough to “move the needle”).

-Then I simple emailed them a request to move my email into their primary inbox if they found it in the promotions tab.
-And because I don't like to ask for favours without doing something good in return, I included a link to get a free download of one of my very best reports on becoming seen as an Authority in your field.
+Then I simply emailed them a request to move my email into their primary inbox if they found it in the promotions tab.
+And because I don't like to ask for favours without doing something in return, I included a link to get a free download of one of my very best reports on becoming seen as an authority in your field.

 But the big question: did enough people drag me out of promotions to ensure that next time I emailed, most people would get the email delivered to their primary tab.